wrdrd/docs/docs/consulting/computer-engineering.rst

 =============
 | Wikipedia: https://en.wikipedia.org/wiki/Video_card

-A video card connects a :ref:`sytem bus` with a monitor through one or more display connectors and does computer graphics processing.
+A video card connects a :ref:`system bus` with a monitor through one or more display connectors and does computer graphics processing.